 One of the easiest ways that you can make somebody mad at you is to call him or her unethical.
 And, when someone does something that is marginally ethical, the defense is often something like, “Everyone has their own ethics.”
 And, even though the phrase is grammatically incorrect (it should be “his or her” own ethics), it’s undoubtedly true.
 Still while that may be true, the fact is that some ethics are better than others.
 Duh, I suppose, but practices that are kinder, fairer, and more honest are generally more ethical than practices that are more mean-spirited, unfair, or untruthful.
 Everybody should strive for ethical practices, but especially veterinarians, since we’re supposed to be the experts in horse health care, and because we want people to trust us.

-It would be a lot easier being a veterinarian if you could just do what is best for the horse, and not charge anyone a fee for doing it.
+It would be a lot easier being a veterinarian if you could just do what is best for the horse, and not charge anyone a fee for doing it (owners would like that, too).
 But the fact is, veterinary medicine is a business, and I couldn’t sit here at my desk typing if I didn’t also make some money seeing horses (unless this writing thing were to somehow take off – but I’d probably still see horses, because I enjoy being around them so much).
 I don’t think anyone begrudges anyone the right to make a living, and veterinarians do have an ethical obligation to try to take care of themselves and their families.
-But if all you think about is yourself – when it comes to ethics, and business – it’s pretty easy to justify blurring ethical lines so you can make more money.
-And, as some folks who read these articles have very eloquently commented, the fact that veterinarians profit from what they sell is a huge ethical consideration; in fact, it’s a huge ethical problem, in some circles.
+But if all a person does is think about oneself – when it comes to ethics, and business – it’s pretty easy to justify blurring ethical lines so more money can be made.
+The fact that veterinarians profit from what they sell is – or at least should be – an important ethical consideration; in fact, it’s a huge ethical problem, in some circles.
 Which gets back to why being ethical is important, because people don’t mind paying for something, they just don’t like feeling like they’ve been taken advantage of.
 If you do the right thing by the horse, usually everything works out OK.

 Many veterinarians like to think of themselves like pediatricians, you know, taking care of a patient while someone else is making decisions and paying the bills.
 But that’s not necessarily the case; one reason is because there’s no force of law behind what a veterinarian does.
 Heck, people don’t even have to use veterinarians.
 But ethical conduct is one good reason why people might be inclined to use veterinary services, so it’s really smart for veterinarians to be ethical.